Testing

 Running Integration Tests

-To run the integration tests, simply run make integration-tests from your terminal at the root of the project.
+To run the integration tests, simply run make integration-tests-local from your terminal at the root of the project.

 You can alter the verbosity and logging output by adding command line flags to the PYTEST_ARGS ?= variable in the root project Makefile.
 For example, for greater verbosity and stdout printing, add -vv -s.